envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Function callers and callees should be close
+##### Are function callers and callees located close to each other?

 Code organization impacts readability and maintainability.
 Functions that work together should be located close to each other in the source file.
 This principle follows natural reading patterns and makes it easier to understand the flow of the program.

 **Bad:**
 ```javascript